 - Significant Discounts: Cars with rebuilt titles sell for far less than those with clean titles and can have discounts of up to 50%.

-The iSeeCars VIN Check provides detailed title information when provided by the state’s DMV.
+The iSeeCars VIN Check provides detailed title information when provided by the state’s Department of Motor Vehicles (DMV).
 It will indicate if the vehicle has a clean title or if it has a rebuilt or another type of branded title.

 The report also links to CarFax or AutoCheck vehicle history reports, which are often free.
-The vehicle history report includes detailed information about the vehicle’s title.
+The car’s history reports include detailed information about the vehicle’s title.
 For example, if a rebuilt certificate was issued after an accident, the vehicle history report will provide details about the accident.
 Or, if the vehicle was stolen or damaged in a natural disaster, that will be indicated as well.

 If a car deal seems too good to be true, you should do your research to see if it has a rebuilt title.